Skip to main content

 createdAtCreation timestampAutomatically generated upon creation

-updatedAtUpdate timestampAutomatically updated on every change
+updatedAtUpdate timestampAutomatically updated on each update

 _openidUser identifier (Mini Program)Automatically generated during client-side operations